giveastick/docs/README.md

 What is Giveastick?
 -------------------

 Giveastick is an android application.
 This application aims to give sticks (bad points) to a person.
-After a number of baton defined user shakes his smartphone to give a pledge (3 words to put in a conversation within the hour).
+After a number of stick defined user shakes his smartphone to give a pledge (3 words to put in a conversation within the hour).

 So do not feel free to give!